*Please note: we are not tax experts or legal consultants and this is not legal advice. We advise you to talk to your tax advisor for confirmation.

 This new tax credit is available to those qualified in the amount of 50 percent of “eligible access expenditures” that exceed $250 but do not exceed $10,250 for a taxable year, for a maximum tax credit of $5,000.

-Does Your Business Qualify for the IRS Tax Credit?
+Can Your Business Qualify for the IRS Tax Credit?

-If you’re looking for assistance in this review and help making your website WCAG 2.1 compliant, our team of programmers is here to help.
+If you’re looking for assistance in this review and help making your website WCAG 2.1 accessible, our team of programmers is here to help.
 We’re passionate about making your website accessible to all to the best of our abilities!

 Looking for more resources on website accessibility?